-One of Snarky Puppy’s memorable hits, “Thing of Gold”, provides kind of like an introductory course into what makes Snarky Puppy the band that they are.
-Off of their 2012 album, groundUP, this track opens up to an electric piano laying down the chords as a smooth tenor sax sneaks in with a Latin beat coming up behind.
+Snarky Puppy’s “Thing of Gold” off of their album 2012 groundUP , provides a good overview of what makes Snarky Puppy the band that they are.
+This track opens up to an electric piano laying down the chords as a smooth tenor sax sneaks in with a Latin beat coming up behind.
 Seems like a pretty typical opening for any jazz group, however an entirely new and unexpected flavor is added in when the electric guitar responds to the call of the sax.
-This sets the stage for the characteristic juxtaposition of old and new, synthesized and natural, smooth and unapologetic sounds that make Snarky Puppy so appealing to a wide crowd.
-For example, when we think of synths nowadays, bands like Passion Pit come into mind.
-They incorporate the synth to play some catchy or melodic riff that meshes in with the fabric of the song.
-Although Snarky Puppy does use the synth in a similar fashion for a good portion of the song, around 4:50 in the video above, you see the synth break away from one of the melodic motifs of “Thing of Gold” and delve into a funky solo.
+This sets the stage for the characteristic juxtaposition of old and new, synthesized and natural, smooth and abrasive sounds that make Snarky Puppy so appealing to a wide crowd.

 The instrumentation of the band itself lends Snarky Puppy to be difficult to be easily characterized.
 In the video, a string section was featured, but there was nothing like that whenever I saw them at the Mercy Lounge Sunday, and generally the entire group does not tour.
-The horn section pushes the band into more of a jazzy direction, however any jazz musician can tell you that the guitar sounds that mixes in with the horns are nothing like the ensemble sounds coming from the 1920s.
-Honestly, some of the guitar solos featured in the performance could have easily belonged into the set of a 1980s rock band.
+Some of the guitar solos featured in the performance could have easily belonged into the set of a 1980s rock band.
 Combined with the stylings of the rhythm section, I would say that the best general category to throw them under would be ‘jazz fusion’, but obviously a lot of these genres are arbitrary and can mean different thing to different people.
-Whatever you call it, this conglomeration caters to Snarky Puppy appealing to a wide crowd.
+Whatever you call it, this conglomeration of instruments caters to Snarky Puppy putting on a great show.